kubermatic/kubermatic/docs/dev-getting-started.md

 The basic steps to get started on this are these:

-* Create a new cluster via the UI on https://dev.kubermatic.io in your browser, it does not matter which provider you use
 * Clone the [secrets](https://github.com/kubermatic/secrets/) repo onto your `GOPATH`: `git clone git@github.com:kubermatic/secrets.git $(go env GOPATH)/src/github.com/kubermatic/secrets`
 * Decrypt it: `cd $(go env GOPATH)/src/github.com/kubermatic/secrets && git-crypt unlock`
     * Note: This requires `git-crypt` to be installed on your computer
+* Clone the dashboard repo onto your `GOPATH`: `git clone git@github.com:kubermatic/dashboard-v2.git $(go env GOPATH)/src/github.com/kubermatic/dashboard-v2`
+* Start all the components via the respective scripts.
+All of them are blocking so it is suggested to start a termial instance for each:
+    * API: `$(go env GOPATH)/src/github.com/kubermatic/kubermatic/api/hack/run-api.sh`
+    * Dashboard: `$(go env GOPATH)/src/github.com/kubermatic/dashboard-v2/hack/run-local-dashboard.sh`
+    * RBAC-Controller: `$(go env GOPATH)/src/github.com/kubermatic/kubermatic/api/hack/run-rbac-generator.sh`
+    * Controller-Manager: `$(go env GOPATH)/src/github.com/kubermatic/kubermatic/api/hack/run-controller.sh`

+Now you can visit http://localhost:8000 in your webbrowser, log in and create a cluster at a provider of your choice.
+The result can then be viewed by looking into the respective seed cluster:

-* For convenience, add an alias to access the `dev.kubermatic` kubeconfig to your `~/.bashrc`: `echo "dev='export KUBECONFIG=$(go env GOPATH)/src/github.com/kubermatic/secrets/seed-clusters/dev.kubermatic.io/kubeconfig'" >> ~/.bashrc`
+* For convenience, add an alias to access the `dev.kubermatic` seed clusters kubeconfig to your `~/.bashrc`: `echo "dev='export KUBECONFIG=$(go env GOPATH)/src/github.com/kubermatic/secrets/seed-clusters/dev.kubermatic.io/kubeconfig'" >> ~/.bashrc`
 * Test if access to the seed works: `source ~/.bashrc && dev && kubectl get cluster`, you should see an output like this:

 ```